mt-inside/versions-over-ip/README.md

+# FIXME
+No idea where versionsclient is getting `github.com/mt-inside/versions-over-ip/api` from

 # TODO
 Don't download / vendor api-common-protos - how?
 Move all packages to github.com/mt-inside/versions-over-ip Move most stuff into pgk
-.pb.go should be built into api? gprc / gapic stubs should not make a hyper.js client for the fetch
+.pb.go should be built into api? gprc / gapic stubs should not make a hyper.js client for the fetch release dates (make the versions in the proto in to a type rather than string)

 proto pkg needs full name (.../api), build into api.